Kambourakis

 that provide the cooks with all the vegetables,

-meat, olive oil, wine etc. The Captain Andreas can
+meat, olive oil, wine etc. But many of the other

 three 'real restaurants' are among my favorites